The 20th Century

 belonging to Hungary.

-living in the Hungarian Raba Region.
-From this moment forth the Mura Region and
+the Hungarian Raba Region.
+From this moment forth the Mura Region and the Raba

-the Raba Region developed separately and differently in terms of economy,
+Region developed separately and differently in terms of economy, politics,

 a pyramidal column bearing the emblems of Austria,